opensearch-project/documentation-website/_opensearch/query-dsl/geo-bounding-box.md

 ## Precision

 Geopoint coordinates are always rounded down at index time.
-At query time, the bounding box upper boundaries are rounded down, and the lower boundaries are rounded up.
+At query time, the upper boundaries of the bounding box are rounded down, and the lower boundaries are rounded up.
 Therefore, the documents with geopoints that lie on the lower and left edges of the bounding box might not be included in the results due to rounding error.
 On the other hand, geopoints that lie on the upper and right edges of the bounding box might be included in the results even though they are outside the boundaries.
 The rounding error is less than 4.20 &times; 10<sup>&minus;8</sup> degrees for latitude and less than 8.39 &times; 10<sup>&minus;8</sup> degrees for longitude (around 1 cm).

 ## Specifying the bounding box